coder-anshu123/internship-task/README.md

-this is landing of fruit website.
+this is landing page of fruit website.